umbraco/The-Starter-Kit/README.md

 The build script is: /build/build.ps1 run it in the powershell cli: `.\build\build.ps1`

-It will prompt you for the version number and pre-release.
-Example, enter `1.0.0` for the build number and if it's a pre-release enter `beta-01` (be sure to enter the hyphen prefix).
-If it's not a pre-release just press enter to skip that step.
+The build number is located in the `/build/build.xml` file.

-The package output will be `/build/Releases/(VersionNumber)/Umbraco.SampleSite.zip`
+The package output will be `/build/Releases/(VersionNumber)/Umbraco.SampleSite_4.0.0.zip` (but this should be the correct version you are building!)

 # Maintaining the package